-The smallest camp in Lebanon, Mar Elias was founded in 1952 by the Mar Elias Greek Orthodox convent to accommodate Palestine refugees from the Galilee in northern Palestine.
-It is located southwest of Beirut.
+- Mar Elias camp was founded in 1952 by the Congregation of St. Elias to host Palestine refugees from the Galilee region of Palestine.

 - Its area is about 200 sq meters and it is inhabited by Palestine refugees, as well as a large non-Palestinian population.